pivotal-cf/docs-pks/nsxt-lb-tkgi-api.hbs.md

 ##<a id='about'></a> About the NSX Load Balancer for the TKGI API Server

-If you deploy Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX with the TKGI API in high-availability mode, you must configure an NSX load balancer for the TKGI API traffic.
-For more information, see [Load Balancers in Tanzu Kubernetes Grid Integrated Edition Deployments on vSphere with NSX‑T](./about-lb.html#with-nsx-t).
+If you deploy {{  vars.product }} on vSphere with NSX with the TKGI API in high-availability mode, you must configure an NSX load balancer for the TKGI API traffic.
+For more information, see [Load Balancers in {{  vars.product }} Deployments on vSphere with NSX‑T](./about-lb.html#with-nsx-t).

 To provision an NSX load balancer for the TKGI API Server VM, complete the following steps.